-TDRs and DDIDs may comprise multiple levels of abstraction for tracking and identification purposes.
-A system according to some embodiments of the present invention may store the TDRs (consisting of DDID values and data elements, if any, associated with the DDIDs), as well as information regarding the time period during which each DDID was associated with a particular Data Subject, data attribute(s), action, activity, process or trait-thereby allowing the TDRs to be re-associated at a later time with the particular Data Subject, data attribute(s), action, activity, process or trait.
-Such a system may be utilized to facilitate the development of aggregated data profiles by reference to and with the use of keys that reveal the relationship between and among various DDIDs, Data Subjects, data attributes(s), actions, activities, processes and/or traits.
+The reason Dynamic Anonymity will still be attractive in the commercial marketplace is that companies often do not actually care who the Data Subjects they interact with are attribute(s), action, activity, process or trait-thereby allowing the TDRs to be re-associated at a later time with the particular Data Subject, data attribute(s), action, activity, process or trait.
+Such a system may be utilized to facilitate the development of aggregated data profiles by reference to 5 and with the use of keys that reveal the relationship between and among various DDIDs, Data Subjects, data attributes(s), actions, activities, processes and/or traits.
 In other words, "Dynamic Anonymity," as afforded by the use of TDRs and/or DDIDs, as described herein, may enable Data Subjects to benefit from ongoing technological advancements (e.g., the Internet of Things (IoT), personalized medicine, etc.) without having to relinquish privacy, anonymity, security or control.
-This may be accomplished by: (i) assigning unique dynamically changing DDIDs to Data Subjects, actions, activities, processes and/or traits; (ii) retaining information regarding association of DDIDs with Data Subjects, actions, activities, processes and/or traits; and (iii) providing Data Subjects and/or controlling entities, that may be trusted parties/proxies, with deterministic control over access to/use of association information.
-With the use of dynamically changeable, temporally unique, and re-assignable DDIDs, current systems and processes (e.g., web browsers and data analytic engines) may not be able to recognize relationships between and among disassociated and/or replaced data elements.
-They may still process information using existing capabilities, but will do so without creating inferences, correlations, profiles or conclusions-except as expressly authorized by Data Subjects and trusted parties/proxies.
-Moreover, the DDIDs employed by embodiments of the present invention can be replaced dynamically 5 at the data element-level enabling Dynamic Anonymity-not just at the Data Subject-level or data record-level.
-This means that individuals may have control over what data is shared or accessed, enabling dynamic de-identification without "de-valuation" of the underlying information.
+This may be accomplished by: (i) assigning unique dynamically changing DDIDs to Data Subjects, 15 actions, activities, processes and/or traits; (ii) retaining information regarding association of DDIDs with Data Subjects, actions, activities, processes and/or traits; and (iii) providing Data Subjects and/or controlling entities, that may be trusted parties/proxies, with deterministic control over 20 access to/use of association information.
+With the use of dynamically changeable, temporally unique, and re-assignable DDIDs, current systems and processes (e.g., web browsers and data analytic engines) may not be able to recognize relationships between and among disassociated 25 and/or replaced data elements.
+They may still process information using existing capabilities, but will do so without creating inferences, correlations, profiles or conclusionsexcept as expressly authorized by Data Subjects and trusted parties/proxies.
+Moreover, the DDIDs employed by embodi- 30 ments of the present invention can be replaced dynamically at the data element-level enabling Dynamic Anonymitynot just at the Data Subject-level or data record-level.
+This means that individuals may have control over what data is shared or accessed, enabling dynamic de-identification with- 35 out "de-valuation" of the underlying information.